 As teachers and parents, we often hear that children are the best scientists.
 Great science teachers tune in to children’s interests and observations to create engaging and effective lessons.
 This focus on the innate curiosity of children, or humans overall is celebrated and used to justify and support efforts around STEM teaching and learning.
 Yet, when we discuss elementary school teachers, we often hear many inside and outside the classroom report that these teachers dislike, fear, and feel uncomfortable with science.
 This is exactly the opposite approach from what is universally recommended by science education scholars.

-Lauren Madden is associate professor of Elementary and Early Childhood Education at The College of New Jersey, where she teaches undergraduate and graduate science teaching methods courses and degree capstone courses.
+Lauren Madden is a professor of Elementary and Early Childhood Education at The College of New Jersey, where she teaches undergraduate and graduate science teaching methods courses and degree capstone courses.
 She has published science education articles in many peer-reviewed journals, including Journal of Science Teacher Education, Science and Children (NSTA), Journal of Early Childhood Teacher Education, Research in Science Education, Environmental Education Research, CITE Journal (Society for Information Technology and Teacher Education), and International Journal of Science Education.
 Her research interests include scientist-educator collaboration, intersections of Next Generation Science Standards and Common Core Curriculum Standards, preservice teacher perspectives and attitudes on STEM education, and the uses of interactive science notebooks.

 Table of Contents